3 Getting started with a data analysis

 The best way to read an Excel file is to import Excel worksheets directly using the rio package.
 Be sure to download and install it before you first use it.
 Alternatively, export it to a comma-delimited file from Excel and import it into R using the method described earlier.

 The rio package can be used to read, write, many file formats.
-The import() function imports a worksheet into a data frame.
-The simplest format is
+The import()

 import(file)

-where file= is the path to an Excel workbook.
+is the path to an Excel workbook.

-Let’s import the student survey: imports the first worksheet from the workbook survey.xlsx stored on project data directory and saves it as the data frame survey.
+Let’s import the student survey: imports the first worksheet from the workbook survey.xlsx

 library(rio)

-survey <- import(file = "data/survey.xlsx")
+<- import(file = "data/survey.xlsx") survey

 The results are as follows: